profile

 It's a big gathering here today.

-It's always a big gathering at my grandparents ... thanks to the joint family system.
+It's always been a big gathering at my grandparents ... thanks to the joint family system a severe lack of family planning ha ha.

 Since it's 1997, there are no smartphones or the internet, so we are playing hide-and-seek and tag.